ptiede/Comrade.jl/docs/src/tutorials/index.md

 # Tutorials

 This page contains a collection of tutorials that cover a range of topics from beginner to advanced.
-These demonstrate how to use Comrade in a variety of scenarios.
+These demonstrate how to use Stoked in a variety of scenarios.
 While most of them consider the EHT, they should work more generally for any VLBI arrays.

 !!! warning
     All plots in this tutorial are shown using `DisplayAs` to